The Minimum Perfect Matching in Pseudo-dimension $0<q<1$: Introduction

 \section{Introduction}

 There has been substantial interest over the past few decades in the minimum matching problem: Given a graph $G$, and a positive cost associated to each edge of $G$, we want to find a perfect matching of minimal total cost $M(G)$.
 Of special interest is minimum matching on the complete bipartite graph $K_{n,n}$ on ${n+n}$ vertices with random edge costs given by independent $\exp(1)$-variables, sometimes referred to as the \emph{random assignment} problem.

-For this graph model, the lower bound $1$ on the cost $M(K_{n,n})$ of minimum matching is trivial, and the upper bound $3$ was established by Walkup \cite{walkup2} by finding perfect matchings using only fairly cheap edges.
+For this graph model, the lower bound $\liminf_n M(K_{n,n})\geq 1$ of minimum matching is trivial (the cheapest edge from any given vertex has expected cost $n^{-1}$, and a perfect matching uses $n$ edges).
+The upper bound $\limsup_n M(K_{n,n}) \leq 3$ was established by Walkup \cite{walkup2}, by finding a perfect matching using only fairly cheap edges.
 This was later improved to $2$ by Karp \cite{karp-upperbound}.

-Mézard \& Parisi \cite{repopt} conjectured that $M(K_{n,n})$ converges in probability to $\pi^2/6$, based on heuristic replica symmetry calculations.
+Mézard \& Parisi \cite{repopt} conjectured that $M(K_{n,n})$ converges in probability to $\zeta(2)=\pi^2/6$, based on heuristic replica symmetry calculations.
 Aldous \cite{asymptotics} proved that the limit exists, and later confirmed the conjecture \cite{zeta2}.
-Both of these papers used what is sometimes called the objective method, and worked with matchings on an infinite limit object.
+Both of these papers used what is sometimes called the `objective method', and worked with matchings on an infinite limit object.
 Parisi \cite{parisiconj} further conjectured the more precise result that $\E[M(K_{n,n})] = \sum_{k=1}^n k^{-2}$.
-This was later established independently by Nair, Prabhakar and Shaw \cite{nairetal} and Wästlund \cite{linussonwastlund}, both using inductive proofs.
-This was later simplified by Wästlund \cite{wastlundinductivezeta2}.
-Salez and Shah \cite{salezshah} gave yet another proof, using the objective method to analyze the behavior of belief propagation on the limit object.
+This was later established independently by Nair, Prabhakar \& Shaw \cite{nairetal} and Linusson \& Wästlund \cite{linussonwastlund}, both using inductive proofs.
+The proof was later simplified by Wästlund \cite{wastlundinductivezeta2}.
+Salez and Shah \cite{salezshah} gave yet another proof of the Mézard-Parisi conjecture, using the objective method to analyze the behavior of belief propagation on the limit object.

 A more comprehensive overview of the existing literature and related problems can be found in a survey paper by Krokhmal and Pardalos \cite{krokpar}.